idia640/presentations/week01/PITCHME.md

 Primary methodologies include:

 - Observational (e.g, ethnographic research)
-- Survey
+- Survey research
 - Controlled experimentation

 Note:

-We will look at each, but focus on hypothesis testing.
+We will look at each, but focus on hypothesis testing and ethnographic study.

 - Measure alternative designs in a very precise way.
 - Much foundational work has been conducted using experimental methods.